Moose2Model/Python2SOMIX/README.md

 It allows to visualize Python code and the relations due to calls, accesses and grouping.

-Example, there are two Pythond files
+See the following example.
+There are two Python files:

 test1.py
 ```python